Name That Tune: Germany

 Hast du Töne?
 (Do you have sound?), hosted by Matthias Opdenhövel, aired daily on VOX from 1999 to 2001.
 Gameplay was somewhat different from the U.S. version, but the final round was the same as the Golden Medley.
+There has been a new edition of the show since 2024.
+6 new episodes were produced.
+Both the band and the presenter are the same as before.
+The contestants are all celebrities.

 Russia

-Ugaday Melodiyu (Guess the Tune), hosted by Valdis Pelšs, aired daily on Channel One Russia from 1995 to 1999.
-It was produced by the VIDigital.
+Ugaday Melodiyu (Guess the Tune), hosted by Valdis Pelšs, aired daily on ORT from 1995 to 1999.
+It was produced by the VID television company.
 The version was presented like the German version.
-Later, the series was presented as Ugadai i kompaniya (Guess and company) called Ugadaika (Guessing), by Pelsh also, but it was not as successful as the first version.
+Later, the series was presented as Ugadai i kompaniya (Guess and company) called Ugadaika (Guessing), also by Pelšs, but it was not as successful as the first version.
 In 2003, the program was revived and aired for two years on Channel One Russia.
 Gameplay remained the same and the only difference was the size of prizes.

 On 2 January 2013, the program was once again revived, and since 2017, it has been aired during winter holidays.
 Starting from January 2023, the show continues to air without Fremantle's involvement in the production due to Russia's invasion of Ukraine.

 Brazil

-Qual é a Música? ("What Song Is It?" or "Which Song Is It?"), hosted by Silvio Santos, has been a hit on Sistema Brasileiro de Televisao for the past two decades.
-The show is currently placed on hiatus.
+Qual é a Música? ("What Song Is It?" or "Which Song Is It?"), hosted by Silvio Santos, has been a hit on Sistema Brasileiro de Televisão for the past two decades.
+On June 4, 2023, a revival version of the show was broadcast as a segment of Programa Silvio Santos, which currently hosted by Patricia Abravanel.